 About

 Rooted in cinema as the ultimate empathy machine, her narratives often feature women of color exploring themes of resistance, emotional spirituality, and self actualization.
-She believes in using her hiring decisions to help create an inclusive filmmaking community that reflects and brings needed perspective to the world we live in.
+She believes in participating in community and using her hiring decisions to help create an inclusive filmmaking environment that reflects and brings needed perspective to the world we live in.

-In addition to running her own video production business, Hearts+Sparks, Dawn currently works part-time as a Creative Director at Funnelbox, a commercial video production/animation studio.
-Her project, Appliance of Science, was selected for the Stowe Story Feature Campus.
-She is also a mentor for the Women in Film Portland chapter's new Educate/Incubate program.
+In addition to running her own video production business, Hearts+Sparks, Dawn currently works part-time as a Creative Director/Director at B-Corp video production company Funnelbox, and as a freelance director at-large.
+Her upcoming project, Appliance of Science, was selected for the Stowe Story Feature Campus.
+She was also a recent mentor for the Women in Film Portland chapter's new Educate/Incubate program and spoke at Creative Mornings in Portland.

 Grant awards include Regional Arts and Culture Council, Portland Art Museum, Seeding Justice, Oregon Futures Lab, Story Changes Culture, Prosper Portland and more.